Authentic MarketingBy Tom Dougherty

 We’ve seen many marketers adapt to the pandemic, with varying results.
 One strategy that’s emerged is the rise of authentic marketing.

 What do I mean by that?
 Well, consider this.
 A study by the State of Customer Marketing says marketers are using tactics more that feel authentic.
 For example, 83% are using success stories with testimonials second (79%).
-You also see an uptick with references and referrals.
+You also see an uptick in references and referrals.

 What does that tell you?
 Like all of us, marketers are adjusting.
 Something we predicted way back in March with our marketing tool for the pandemic era.
 When things are uncertain, humans clamor for what is more certain.
 The usual marketing spiels aren’t as effective.
 Authentic marketing becomes more important.